COSIMA/cosima-recipes/docs/contributing.rst

 As researchers, we often develop code as part of our research and most of the time the main aim of code development is to find answers to questions that have not yet been explored.
-Reproducibility may not always be considered as part of the code development process or be a priorty.
+Reproducibility may not always be considered as part of the code development process or be a priority.
 If this is something that resonates with you, or if you would like to learn more about making your code shareable and reproducible, we are including some tips and good practices to help you achieve this.